peter-kozarec/equinox/README.md

 ## ⚠️ Warning

-This project is in active development. **Breaking changes will appear often** - use at your own risk.
+This project is in active development. **Breaking changes will appear often**